 - Optionally auto-register users that log in via CAS for the first time

-- Optionally change appearance and behavior of Drupal's standard login form to instead provide a button to have users authenticate with CAS (standard Drupal authentication is always preserved)
+- Drupal 6/7 only: Optionally change appearance and behavior of Drupal's standard login form to instead provide a button to have users authenticate with CAS (standard Drupal authentication is always preserved).
+The Drupal 8 version provides a simple link on the existing login form.

 - Optionally use your Drupal site as a CAS proxy, allowing you to authenticate to other services on behalf of the user

 Additionally, the Drupal 6 and 7 versions of this module ship with a sub-module that allows your Drupal site to instead act as a CAS server (allowing other websites to use it as the single sign-on source.
 The CAS server sub-module has been removed from this project in Drupal 8 in favor of the entirely separate cas_server module.

 Please refer to the README file for specific installation and configuration instructions.

 The Drupal 6 and Drupal 7 versions of this module depend on the phpCAS library.
 This library must be added to your Drupal site.
 Specific instructions exist in the README file for 6.x and 7.x versions.
-The Drupal 8 version has no external dependencies that are not already loaded from Drupal core.
+The Drupal 8 version depends on the External Auth module.

 LDAP & CAS Attributes Integration

-Integration with LDAP and CAS attributes is provided by a separate CAS Attributes module maintained by the same developers.
+Integration with LDAP and CAS attributes is provided by a separate CAS Attributes module.

 There is no upgrade path from major versions.
 You must manually re-configure the module when upgrading your site from Drupal 6 -> 7 -> 8.
 This is fairly painless, as the module only provides a single administration page with few fields to fill in for basic use cases.